|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 Technically, powdered iron and ferrites are both classified as soft (see below) ferrites, but they have very different characteristics, even within the same 'family'.
 They are generally unsuitable for low frequency operation, except at low levels.
 Ferrites are often used as signal transformers (such as isolation transformers for telecommunications or other small signal applications), where the high permeability makes them an ideal choice for small size and high inductance.

 Core materials are generally classified as 'soft' - this has nothing to do with their physical properties (they are all hard to very hard), but is a reference to their ability to retain magnetism (remanence).
-Hard magnetic materials are used for magnets, and they have a very high remanence, which is to say they retain a very large proportion of the original magnetic field that was induced into them during manufacture.
+A soft magnetic material has low remanence and is difficult to magnetise.
+Hard magnetic materials are used for 'permanent' magnets, and they have a very high remanence, which is to say they retain a very large proportion of the original magnetic field that was induced into them during manufacture.

 All switchmode power supplies use ferrite transformers, since conventional laminations cannot be made thin enough to prevent huge losses in the core.
 Many limitations exist in any core material.
 For low frequency power applications, grain-oriented silicon steel (about 4% silicon) is by far the most common, as it has a very high flux density before saturation.
 Almost all other materials are inferior in this respect, one of the main reasons this material is still so common.